MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/how-to-create-report-340.md

 ---
     title: How to Create Report 340
     description: Report 340 includes all sales invoices and purchase invoices posted by a company during a given period.
-The report also ../../includes the operation codes with related taxes and payments in cash.
+The report also includes the operation codes with related taxes and payments in cash.

     documentationcenter: ''
     author: SorenGP